Steps to Setting Healthy Boundaries

 Do Not Feel Embarrassed, Overwhelmed, or Guilty

 Remember, you only need to worry about the way you communicate what you need.
 You do not need to worry about the other person's reaction to it, and you do not need to worry about whether or not it upsets them.
-You need to take care of you first.
-Your goal is to communicate your need and make it known effectively.
+You need to take care of yourself first.
+Your goal is to communicate your needs and make them known effectively.
 What happens from there is on the other individual.
 You should never feel guilty, overwhelmed, or embarrassed when you express your needs.

 Have a Support System

 You should develop a support system that includes people who respect you, your boundaries, and your ability to set those boundaries.
-You should always eliminate toxic individuals from your life, as they will only want to control, abuse, and manipulate you.
+You should always eliminate toxic individuals from your life because they will only want to control, abuse, and manipulate you.

 Get Professional Help When You Need It

 Setting healthy boundaries is paramount in any relationship and should be done, especially if you find yourself in a position where you are uncomfortable or where you find yourself begging for something to be accomplished.
-It does take time to set boundaries, and you should set them on your own time and not at the demand of someone else.
+It takes time and effort to establish these new boundaries.
+As such, having someone on your side can greatly improve the process and make it easier for you emotionally and physically.